aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/checksum-and-validation/always-showing-checksum/_index.md

 With these simple steps, you've successfully configured Aspose.BarCode to always display the checksum in the generated barcode.

+## Why show the checksum?

+Displaying the checksum directly on the barcode gives you an extra layer of validation without needing additional software.
+It’s especially useful in:

+- **Supply‑chain tracking**, where a quick visual check can catch data entry errors.
+- **Retail point‑of‑sale systems**, ensuring scanned codes match expected values.
+- **Inventory management**, where automated scans are complemented by manual verification.

 ## Conclusion

 In this tutorial, we explored the seamless process of ensuring the display of checksum in Java barcodes using Aspose.BarCode.
 This feature adds an extra layer of data validation to your applications, enhancing the overall reliability of your barcode solutions.